Skip to content

 git add vault

-git commit -m "Revoke access and rotate DATABASE_PASSWORD"
+git commit -m "Revoke API_KEY access and rotate"

 git push

-• The revoked user cannot decrypt the new secret value
+• The revoked teammate cannot decrypt the new value.

-• The revoked user can still decrypt the old value (from vault history)
+• The revoked teammate can still decrypt the old value from vault history.

 Terminal window